 Is Mountain Dew Caffeine-Free?

-The regular Mountain Dew does contain caffeine, however, PepsiCo has a version of this drink that doesn’t contain any caffeine.
+The regular Mountain Dew does contain caffeine, however, PepsiCo has a version of this drink that doesn’t contain any caffeine for those that want to avoid caffeine at all costs.

 Is Mountain Dew Discontinued?